-Managing Director and Director of Research & Analytics
+Chief of Research & Analytics

 Chuck Harry is responsible for guiding all of NIC’s research efforts, including the analysis function of the NIC MAP service.
 Prior to joining NIC in 2010, he worked at Cushman & Wakefield, where he held the positions of managing director, Investment Strategies, and managing director, Analytics.

 His 20+ year career is comprised of institutional investment management across the various property types with an emphasis on the apartment/multifamily sector.
 Early on, he helped solidify the apartment sector as one of the core property types for institutional investors.
 At the National Council of Real Estate Investment Fiduciaries (NCREIF), where he was director of real estate, Chuck expanded the association’s product lines with new indices and developed public outreach as well as market education programs.
 At Cushman & Wakefield, in addition to forecasting and monitoring economic and real estate market trends, he helped establish global infrastructures to facilitate cross-border transactions and the firm’s emerging investment management operations.

 Chuck received his Master of Business Administration from the University of North Carolina.
 He received a Bachelor of City Planning from the University of Virginia, School of Architecture.

 Chief Economist and Director of Capital Markets Outreach